kaikayy/Tomb-of-Anrufbeantworter/Plans.md

 Go to [[Orolunga]] to find [[Artus Cimber]] & Map out Area for [[Lerek Dashlynd]]  for a sailing ship

-Get the dwarven mine running again or see what happened there Info from a Guide [[Musharib]], [[Hew Hackinstone]] Near [[Kobold Mountains]]
+Get the dwarven mine, [[Hrakhamar]] running again or see what happened there Info from a Guide [[Musharib]], [[Hew Hackinstone]] Near [[Kobold Mountains]]